 - rice vinegar

-Enjoy curried chickpea salad on toasted bread, crackers, wrapped up inside a whole-grain tortilla, or on top of lettuce.
-It's also delicious with rice!
+Enjoy curried chickpea salad on toasted bread or crackers, wrapped up inside a whole-grain tortilla, or on top of a large green salad.

 Not in the mood for chickpeas?
-Try this curried salad with:
+Try the recipe with:

 - white beans